 If you choose a monitored alarm, you’ll also have to pay a monthly fee – usually of between £20 and £50 – to an external security company.

 Alternatives to home burglar alarms

 If you don’t want to fit a burglar alarm, you can secure your home lower the risk of it being broken into by installing:

 Door and window locks – especially locks that meet British Standards Institute (BSI)

 Security cameras and lights

 Other tips include always locking windows and doors, keeping valuables out of sight, and using timed lights to make it look like someone is home.

 You may also consider joining your local Neighbourhood Watch programme and installing a safe for your most valuable possessions – both of which can earn you a discount with some home insurance providers.

 Compare home insurance

-You’ll be able to compare quotes by the annual and monthly premiums you’ll pay, as well as the level of cover you’ll get and the excess required to make a claim.
-Once you’ve found the deal you want, just click through to the provider to finalise your purchase.
+You’ll be able to compare quotes by the premiums you’ll pay, as well as the level of cover provided, and the excess you’ll need to pay towards any claim.
+You can also run two searches to see how installing a burglar alarm affects the cost of your home insurance.